-Fight MND, a trading name of the Cure for MND Foundation, is a not-for-profit charity, was established in 2014.
+Fight MND (a trading name of the Cure for MND Foundation), is a not-for-profit charity, and was established in 2014.
 It is endorsed by the ATO (Australian Taxation Office) and holds full DGR (deductible gift recipient) status, and are registered with the Australian Charities and Not-for-profits Commission (ACNC: 62740350704).
-All donations, AUD $2 (and over), to the charity, are fully tax-deductible.
+All donations, AUD $2 (and over), by Aussie taxpayers, are fully tax-deductible.

 The charity was formed, by Doctor Ian Davis (diagnosed with MND in 2011), to raise the awareness of MND (Motor Neurone Disease), in Australia and abroad, and to fund the research into finding a cure.
 They are Australia’s leading independent MND foundation, and are focused on large-scale clinical trials, with various research organisations, as well as improved care for those living with MND.
 The charity came to prominence, shortly after it was revealed that former AFL (Australian Football League) footballer, Neale Daniher, was diagnosed with MND.
 He has nicknamed the disease ‘The Beast‘.

 Fight MND is the charity that I’ve chosen to support, and do so in the following ways: